SandeepKuturu/MobAndroidTestHelper/README.md

 # MobAndroidTestHelper
 Testing Library for writing unit tests using Java Reflections

-Jar file can be generated using following command ./gradlew clean build Jar file is genereated at /build/libs/MobAndroidTestHelper-1.0.0.jar
+Jar file can be generated using following command ./gradlew clean build \n Jar file is genereated at /build/libs/MobAndroidTestHelper-1.0.0.jar